 Acupuncture has been used for thousands of years in Traditional Chinese medicine and it is used today to alleviate multiple pregnancy symptoms, including morning sickness.

 In Acupuncture, a trained practitioner inserts hair-thin needles into your skin, targeting points that correspond to deep-seated nerves.
-In turn, nerves are stimulated and activated triggering the release of several brain chemicals which help block signals helping relieve pregnancy symptoms, such as pregnancy nausea.
+In turn, nerves are stimulated and activated triggering the release of several brain chemicals that help block signals helping relieve pregnancy symptoms, such as pregnancy nausea.
 (Source)

 Fun fact: I almost had acupuncture with my second pregnancy (baby girl).
-I was about to lose my mind with the daily nausea.
+I was about to lose my mind with daily nausea.
 Thankfully though, at about 18 weeks along it started to subside and I ended up not needing it.